Pierpaolo Donati: Works

-Donati’s researches started with the idea of building a useful sociology to reform society according to a humanistic perspective.
-Actually, his writings became a long journey of reflections on the vicissitudes of modernity, its institutions, movements and ideologies, up to claiming that modernity dies and a new, after(not post)-modern society is born.
+Donati’s research started with the idea of building a useful sociology to reform society according to a humanistic perspective.
+His writings became a long journey of reflections on the vicissitudes of modernity, its institutions, movements and ideologies, up to claiming that modernity dies and a new, after(not post)-modern society is born.

 General overview

-The starting point for searching a new theory was that of overcoming the theories that were dominant in the 1960s and 1970s.
-It was the time when sociology was elaborated within the framework of the nation-state and the welfare state understood as a compromise between capitalistic market and political democracy.
-The issue at stake, for sociology, was to understand the possible evolution of that sort of society.
-The primal intention of Donati’s works was to revise the Parsonian theory on society and modernity.
+The intention of Donati’s works was to revise the Parsonian theory on society and modernity.
 It was about building a good theory of society by avoiding Parsons’ mistakes, notably the one to consider a model of society (the North-American one) as the most advanced (therefore the best) in a supposed evolutionary scale.
-On this line, it was necessary to find also a way out of all forms of neo-functionalism, e.g. J.C.
+Donati it was necessary to find also a way out of all forms of neo-functionalism, e.g. J.C.
 Alexander’s and N. Luhmann’s theories.
-The analytical realism proposed by Parsons (The Structure of Social Action, 1937) offered an interesting base of departure, but it was totally insufficient and misleading inasmuch as it ended building a constructivist, rather than realistic, sociology.

 For Donati, sociological realism should become critical and relational.
-Therefore, Donati left Parsons' analytical realism in his ‘Introduzione alla sociologia relazionale’ (first edition 1983) and subsequently in ‘Teoria relazionale della società’.
+Donati’s sociology was from its inception an autonomous version of critical realism.
+Therefore, Donati departed from Parsons' analytical realism in his ‘Introduzione alla sociologia relazionale’ (first edition 1983) and subsequently in ‘Teoria relazionale della società’.